-Even if you are at a seemingly attractive 4% interest rate, it may make sense for you to take advantage of today’s extraordinarily low rates to refinance.
+Even if you are at a seemingly attractive 4% interest rate, it may make sense for you to take advantage of today’s lower rates to refinance.
 This is particularly true if you believe that inflation and interest rates are likely to rise over time — not necessarily over the next year (or two or three), but it is a reasonable possibility that rates will be higher over the 15- to 30-year term of a mortgage.
-At this point, rates can’t fall much further, and there may be upward pressure over time from the deficit spending we have seen recently to help the economy recover from the COVID-19 pandemic.
+At this point, there may be upward pressure on the rates over time from the deficit spending we have seen recently to help the economy continue to recover from the COVID-19 pandemic.

-One key question is how long will you be in the property?
+One key question to consider is how long will you be in the property?
 This determines the amount of interest rate protection that you will need.
-As of Nov.
-1, 2020, the published 15-year mortgage rate from a major national lender is 2.625% with a 1/2-point origination fee.
-The 30-year mortgage rate is currently 3% with 1/2 point.
+As of Dec.
+15, 2021, the published 15-year mortgage rate from a major national lender is 2.125% with a 0.831-point origination fee.
+The 30-year mortgage rate is currently 2.875% with just over 1/2 point.

 - Determine your closing costs, excluding property taxes and insurance, which you would have to pay anyway.
 Your lender can give you these figures.